gavinlyonsrepo/ST7735_TFT_PICO/README.md

 **USER OPTION 0 SPI SPEED**

-Here the user can pass the SPI Bus freq in kiloHertz, The SPI interface(spi0 spi1 etc) and whether they want software SPI or hardware SPI
+Here the user can pass the SPI Bus freq in kiloHertz, Currently set to 8 Mhz.
+The SPI interface(spi0 spi1 etc) and whether they want software SPI or hardware SPI